michaelyoungstrom/NFLCombineDB/README.md

 - Running MySQL server
 - Maven

+### Create create database

+- run the contents of or import MySQL/createFootballProjectDB.sql

+This will create the database `footballProject` on which this project depends on

 ### Update the `DatabaseHelper`

 Add the JDBC URL and database credentials to the DatabaseHelper